The Wasp Woman

 The Wasp Woman (also known as The Bee Girl and Insect Woman) is a 1959 American independent science-fiction horror film produced and directed by Roger Corman.
 Filmed in black-and-white, it stars Susan Cabot, Anthony Eisley, Michael Mark, and Barboura Morris.
-The film was originally released by Filmgroup as a double feature with Beast from Haunted Cave.
+The film was originally released by Filmgroup on June 10, 1959 as a double feature with Beast from Haunted Cave (1959).
 To pad out the film's running time when it was released to television two years later, a new prologue was added by director Jack Hill.

 Plot

-In the prologue, scientist Dr. Eric Zinthrop (Michael Mark) is fired from his job at a honey farm for experimenting with wasps.
+In the prologue, scientist Dr. Eric Zinthrop is fired from his job at a honey farm for experimenting with wasps.

-The founder and owner of a large cosmetics company, Janice Starlin (Susan Cabot), is disturbed when her firm's sales begin to drop after it becomes apparent to her customer base that she is aging.
+The founder and owner of a large cosmetics company, Janice Starlin, is disturbed when her firm's sales begin to drop after it becomes apparent to her customer base that she is aging.
 Zinthrop has been able to extract enzymes from the royal jelly of the queen wasp that can reverse the aging process.
 Janice agrees to fund further research, at great cost, provided she can serve as his human subject.
 Displeased with the slowness of the results, she breaks into the scientist's laboratory after hours and injects herself with extra doses of the formula.
-Zinthrop becomes aware that some of the test creatures are becoming violent and goes to warn Janice, but before he can reach anyone, he gets into a car accident.
-He is thus temporarily missing and Janice goes through great trouble to find him, eventually taking over his care.
+Zinthrop becomes aware that some of the test creatures are becoming violent and goes to warn Janice, but before he can reach anyone, he is knocked down by a car.
+He is temporarily missing and Janice goes through great trouble to find him, eventually taking over his care.

-Janice continues her clandestine use of the serum and sheds 20 years in a single weekend, but soon discovers that she is periodically transformed into a murderous, wasp-like creature.
+Janice continues her clandestine use of the serum and sheds twenty years in a single weekend; however, she discovers that she is periodically transformed into a murderous, wasp-like creature.
 After Janice attacks several of her employees, Zinthrop throws a jar of carbolic acid at her face and she falls to her death out of a high window.